 In order to minimize human impact and provide visitors with opportunities for solitude, wilderness permits are only issued to a limited number of people for each trailhead each day.
 Since many trails are very popular, advanced reservations are recommended.

 This reservation is for an overnight wilderness permit beginning in Yosemite National Park.
 Wilderness permits are required for all overnight backcountry use.
 Permits issued by Yosemite National Park are valid for continuous wilderness travel within Yosemite National Park, and adjacent wilderness areas.
+All permit quotas are based on entry date and entry trailhead.

-If you wish to enter Yosemite from an adjacent wilderness area, you must obtain a wilderness permit from the agency in which your wilderness travel began.
+If you wish to enter Yosemite from an adjacent wilderness area, you must obtain a wilderness permit from the agency in which your wilderness travel begins.
 Permits obtained from these agencies will be honored by Yosemite National Park, provided they are for continuous wilderness travel.

 A wilderness permit is required year-round for any overnight stay in the Yosemite Wilderness.